rbcorx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The accuracy was found to be 20% on the images with 1 correct out of 5.

+The accuracy on the new images is 20% while it was 93% on the testing set and thus it seems the model is overfitting.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
 h
 I noticed that my images are a bit brighter and will take a different range in the color channels, maybe a range that the model is not trained on.
 The GTSRB dataset states that the images "contain a border of 10 % around the actual traffic sign (at least 5 pixels) to allow for edge-based approaches" and the images that I used do not all include such a border.
 This could have led to the model's confusion.